upadhyaymeet/react-food/README.md

 - configure package.json to start our app `npm start`
 - use jsx to create react element
+- use React Component
+- use Functional Component.

 ## What i learn?